slyrus/soiree/blog/cl-vcard-overview.md

 least at first.
 At some point I discovered the awesomeness of [DAViCal](http://www.davical.org/), which is a CALDAV/CARDDAV server for serving up calendar and contact/address book information.
 Great!
-Ok, so, I jumped through the requisite hoops to get things working between DAViCal and Address Book (and iCal) and all was good -- except for the fact that I still didn't have a nice convinient API for searching/querying/retrieving/updating the data in DAViCal.
+OK, so, I jumped through the requisite hoops to get things working between DAViCal and Address Book (and iCal) and all was good -- except for the fact that I still didn't have a nice convenient API for searching/querying/retrieving/updating the data in DAViCal.

 So, that motivated me to write some code for working with my data from